Appearance

 Variable Count Pill

-The global header (top toolbar) shows a single pill: {total} total · {generated} gen · −{N} dup · {modes} modes · {col} col next to the colored status dot.
+The global header (top toolbar) shows a single pill (data-testid="variable-count-pill"): {total} total · {generated} gen · {N} dup · {N} aliased · {modes} modes · {col} col next to the colored status dot.
 Both share the same segmented-control container as the section nav on the left and the preview filter toggles (bg-muted outer, bg-background + shadow-sm active item).

-The · −{N} dup segment is conditionally rendered — when there are no duplicates, the entire segment (including its leading bullet) is omitted, so the line stays clean for fresh themes.
+The · {N} dup segment (skipped duplicate tokens) and the · {N} aliased segment (tokens emitted as variable aliases) are each conditionally rendered — when the count is zero the segment (including its leading bullet) is omitted, so the line stays clean for fresh themes. total = generated + skipped duplicates.

 When you hover a theme in the theme select, this pill recomputes locally for the hovered theme without writing to the store.
 Pulse animation is bound to actual stored values so hover preview doesn't trigger flicker.